 First off – let’s talk a bit about why pregnancy discharge is different than regular discharge.

 During pregnancy, you have a lot higher blood volume, in order to get enough blood to your baby and still function as a human at the same time.
+The amount of blood sent your vaginal walls is greatly increased.

 Because of that, all of your tissues — and especially mucous membranes (think, mouth, vagina, bowel, nose) bleed a lot easier.
 Plus, they’re just sort of different (a lot of people say their mouth tastes different during pregnancy, and that might be part of it).
 Your vagina is working to create a mucus plug and to make sure your baby stays safe too.
 So, all of those things combine to make some serious changes (it also makes it so you have more bloody noses).